 Most of these are studies for which either CTEP or SWOG holds the Investigational New Drug (IND) permit.
-Multiple studies may be added over time to an IND permit so it can remain active for years, until follow-up for all of these studies has ended.
+Multiple studies may be added over time to an IND so it can remain active for years, until follow-up for all of these studies has ended.
+Other studies without a destruction date are intergroup studies, and we cannot post a date until the coordinating group provides us with this information.